 - What is being asked in the survey?

-The survey asks undergraduates to provide feedback on their courses in a nationally recognised format.
-There are 27 core questions, relating to the following aspects of the student learning experience:
+The survey asks students in their final years to provide feedback on their courses in a nationally recognised format.
+There are 27 core questions, relating to the following aspects of the student experience:

 - Teaching on my course

 - Assessment and feedback

 - Academic support

 - Learning community

 - Overall Satisfaction

 Students are also given the opportunity to give positive and/or negative comments on their experience as a whole at their institution.
 If comments are provided, these will be passed on anonymously to the institution to help them identify where their strengths lie and also how they can make improvements.
 They may also be used by HEFCE or researchers with a license/contractual arrangement with HEFCE to undertake research.
 No student will be identified in any published materials.
 Please note that the open-ended questions are optional and there is a maximum word limit of 4,000 characters.
 Students may also choose to send additional comments by email.